Inkasimo/scRNAseq-pbmc-workflow/README.md

 This repository is intended as a **technical portfolio / learning project**.

+## Status:
+- Draft — core pipeline implemented; downstream analyses in progress.
-Representative execution artifacts (MultiQC report and a few selected downstream plots) are included under `docs/example_outputs/` as lightweight evidence of successful pipeline execution.
+- Representative execution artifacts (MultiQC report and a few selected downstream plots) are included under `docs/example_outputs/` as lightweight evidence of successful pipeline execution.
   Full outputs are written to `results/` and are intentionally not version-controlled.

-## Status:
-Draft — core pipeline implemented; downstream analyses in progress

 ## Focus
 - Reproducible execution